How Much Microgreens to Eat Per Day?

 The information and material contained on this website are for informational purposes only.

-It is essential to realize that some minerals and vitamins do have a maximum RDA.
+Realizing that some minerals and vitamins have a maximum RDA is essential.

-However, it would be necessary to eat tremendously large quantities of microgreens to reach high enough levels that could lead to serious adverse effects.
+However, eating tremendously large quantities of microgreens would be necessary to reach high enough levels that could lead to serious adverse effects.
 Realistically, it’s not possible to eat too many microgreens.

-If you know that you’re deficient in specific vitamins or minerals, you may decide to eat microgreens that contain those supplements.
+If you know you’re deficient in specific vitamins or minerals, you may eat microgreens containing those supplements.

 If you decide to start eating large volumes of microgreens (anything, really), be sure to consult your healthcare provider.

 Like any raw food, microgreens may contain germs that could make you sick; however, this is extremely rare.
-But it's crucial to thoroughly rinse all microgreens before you eat them raw.
-We believe microgreens grown using the Home Microgreen method of bottom watering are very safe.
+But it’s crucial to rinse all microgreens before you eat them raw thoroughly.
+We believe microgreens grown using the Home Microgreen bottom watering method are very safe.
 More so than those grown over or in water.

 For more information on raw food-borne illnesses, click this link to the CDC.

 Of course, as always, it’s better to be safe than sorry.
-If you are at all unsure about particular microgreens that you’ve grown yourself or purchased, consider steaming them instead, and do not eat them raw.
+If you are unsure about the particular microgreens you’ve grown or purchased, consider steaming them instead, and do not eat them raw.

 Like all things in life, it comes down to common sense.
-Consider the source of your food, the trust you have in the grower, how the food is handled, and smell and observe your food closely.
+Consider the source of your food, your trust in the grower, and how the food is handled, and smell and observe your food closely.

 Do You Have a Pinterest Microgreen Board?